geoffreybauduin/angular-scroll-pane/README.md

 **Don't forget to specify an id for your scroll pane, otherwise it won't be working**

+### Reinitialize the pane

+If you want to reinitialize the pane, you can broadcast `reinit-pane` with the ID of the DOM Element.

 ## Contributing

 If you wish to contribute, fork this repository.